nicolauatala/nicolauatala/README.md

 </h1>

 <p align='center'>
-  🔭 I’m currently working with amazing people and I love what I do.
+  I’m working with amazing people and I love what I do.
   <br/>
-  🌱 I'm currently learning how I can produce high-quality mobile apps that impact people in the whole world
+  Currently learning how I can produce high-quality mobile apps that impact people in the whole world.
 </p>
 <!--
 **nicolauatala/nicolauatala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.